ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * <big> C2DHashMapTrie.hpp / C2DHashMapTrie.cpp </big> - the current implementation is potentially error prone to hash collisions in case of context id overflows.
 Overflows were not observed on the tries of up to 20 Gb but a more thorough testing must be needed and perhaps the collision detection must be always on for this trie.
 * <big>Tries</big> - It is possible to introduce more templating into the tries, e.g. the gram-level-based templating.
 It must improve performance as many checks can be resolved compile-time.
 * <big>G2DHashMapTrie.hpp / G2DHashMapTrie.cpp</big> - This trie is very performance efficient but its memory consumption is at present sub optimal.
 It needs a significant re-work in the way data is stored.
 * <big>Thread safety</big> - Not all the code is thread safe.
-Tries are to be reviewed for using class data members during filling in the tries or quering.
+Tries are to be reviewed for using class data members during filling in the tries or querying.
 One can just make the entire trie interface synchronized but this is sub-optimal therefore the idea is, when querying, to use the shared class members only for reading and all the temporary storage data is to be allocated and passed through the call stack by reference.
 This is, for the most, already so but requires and extra check.
 * <big>Testing</big> - the testing done with this code was limited.
 Potentially the Trie code, and the rest, still contains error.
 So it is recommended to add unit and functional tests for this project
 * <big>Code</big> - in some places more of the old style C functions are used, which might have good equivalent in C++.
 Also, the naming convention is not always ideally followed.
 The using of Templates in the code might be to complex, although potentially gives some performance and genericity advantages.